 What to look for when buying a baby car seat

-There are a couple of criteria to consider before starting your infant car seat search.
+You should consider some criteria before choosing an infant car seat.
 These helpful suggestions come by way of Baby Gear Lab.

 Size and weight limits: Most infant car seats are suitable for babies up to 30 pounds, though we've included a few picks for wiggle room up to 32 pounds.
 But the height limit is the number to pay attention to if you're worried your baby will outgrow the car seat.
 The average baby will reach 32 inches between 18 and 19 months, so definitely plan to upgrade to a convertible car seat after their first birthday.